-The agreement on Phase 2 of the LHWP, signed on August 12, 2011, includes provision for augmenting the water transfer to South Africa through construction of a new dam and transfer tunnel, and the development of a 1000MW pump storage scheme to generate electricity for the benefit of Lesotho using water from the Phase 1A Katse reservoir.
+Phase 2 was officially launched on March 27, 2014, includes provision for augmenting the water transfer to South Africa through construction of a new dam and transfer tunnel, and the development of a pump storage scheme to generate electricity for the benefit of Lesotho.
 The sharing of benefits under the LHWP is based on the lower cost of the project compared to alternatives in South Africa.
 The benefits are split between Lesotho (56%) and South Africa (44%), with South Africa saving on the lower cost and Lesotho benefitting from royalties, ancillary developments and hydropower.
 Royalties are based on a fixed portion paid over 50 years reflecting the lower capital cost for full delivery of 70 m3/s compared to the alternative Orange-Vaal Transfer Scheme and a variable portion due to the lower operation and maintenance, and electricity costs based on the volume of water delivered.
 Under Phases 1A and 1B water transfers are currently 18m3/sec and 12m3/sec of water.

-The Bank continues to support the process toward implementation of the LHWP through analytical work and continued dialogue with a wide range of stakeholders in Lesotho and South Africa.
+The Bank continues to support the process toward implementation of the LHWP through analytical work.
 The LHWP is one of the world’s most ambitious water transfer projects.
 Support to the Lesotho government dates back to the 1980’s, when the Bank was the executing agency on behalf of the government for United Nations Development Programme-financed design studies.
-Since then the Bank has provided US$165 million in support of the LHWP, including through the Lesotho Highlands Water Engineering Project (1986), which assisted the government in the design and preparation of the LHWP, and two loans for Phase 1A and 1B of the LHWP.
-Total revenues from water sales since November 1996 amount to over US$400 million with an additional US$90 million in electricity sales to the Lesotho Electricity Company and another US$1 million in sales to Eskom.
+Since then the Bank has provided $165 million in support of the LHWP, including through the Lesotho Highlands Water Engineering Project (1986), which assisted the government in the design and preparation of the LHWP, and two loans for Phase 1A and 1B of the LHWP.
+Total revenues from water sales since November 1996 amount to over $400 million with an additional $90 million in electricity sales to the Lesotho Electricity Company and another $1 million in sales to Eskom.

 The Bank has also supported the government in its effort to capitalize on the development opportunities afforded by the countries abundance of water, high altitude and a geographically strategic location.
 Sustained Bank support to the water sector began in the late 1970s with support for the construction of piped water systems in seven small towns, serving about 50,000 inhabitants, which was complemented with measures to strengthen the Water and Sewerage Branch.
 Establishment of the Lesotho Water and Sewerage Authority (WASA) as an independent entity in 1991 and its subsequent strengthening has resulted in a decrease in unaccounted-for water from 40% to 30% and a 67% increase in the customer base (from 35,000 in 2004 to 55,000 today).
 The utility’s revenues have consistently covered its operational costs and meet its debt service requirements.
 However, a significant investment program, supporting a rapid increase in household consumers within the lower tariff band has compounded debt obligations placing the utility under financial strain.
 This is likely to be compounded with the operation of the Metolong Dam and water supply infrastructure over the next few years.